Sir Richard Strachan, 6th Baronet: Later career

-Later life and death
+Later life

 Despite these controversies, promotion being entirely on the basis of seniority, he was made a Rear-Admiral of the Red on 25 October 1809, a Vice-Admiral of the Blue on 31 July 1810, Vice-Admiral of the White on 12 August 1812, Vice-Admiral of the Red on 4 June 1814, and Admiral of the White on 19 July 1821.
 After the defeat of Napoleon, and his temporary incarceration aboard HMS Bellerophon in 1815, Strachan set out to see the man he had spent most of his career fighting to defeat.
 Napoleon himself was apparently aware of Strachan's deeds.

-On Thursday he (Napoleon Bonaparte) gratified the spectators with his appearance frequently on the poop and gangway, on which occasions the British, as well as the French officers, stood uncovered and apart!
+On Thursday he [Napoleon Bonaparte] gratified the spectators with his appearance frequently on the poop and gangway, on which occasions the British, as well as the French officers, stood uncovered and apart!
 One of his officers intimating to him, that Sir Richard Strachan was in a barge alongside, Bonaparte instantly took off his hat, and bowed to him with a smile.

 The Order of the Bath was reorganised on 2 January 1815, with surviving Knights Companion becoming the first Knights Grand Cross (GCB).
-Sir Richard Strachan died at his house in Bryanston Square, London, on 3 February 1828.
-He had married Louisa Dillon, Marchioness of Salsa in 1812, and together they had three daughters, but no son.
+Strachan died at his house in Bryanston Square, London, on 3 February 1828.
+He had married Louisa Dillon, Marchioness of Salsa, in 1812, and together they had three daughters, but no son.
 The baronetcy became extinct upon his death.